It4innovations/ERCNN-DRS_urban_change_monitoring/README.md

 # Posters
   - [`Supercomputing 2021, St. Louis/USA`](./posters/SC21.pdf)
   - [`Living Planet Symposium 2022, Bonn/Germany`](./posters/LPS22.pdf)

+# Other
+In case you require Landsat 5 TM Top of Atmosphere (TOA) Correction, we have "extended" an existing project to support it: [rio-toa_ls5](https://github.com/It4innovations/rio-toa_ls5).

 # Contact
 Should you have any feedback or questions, please contact the main author: Georg Zitzlsberger (georg.zitzlsberger(a)vsb.cz).